jackyang25/self-care-agent/docs/seeds.md

 ## Data Structure Templates

-Use these templates as a reference when creating new fixture files.
+Use these templates as a reference when creating new seed files.
 The templates show the expected structure and field types.

 ### Users Template
 ```json